Tree Health Care in Austin, TX – Certified Arborist Tree Inspections, Treatment & Nutrient Care Services

 Different tree species have different nutritional requirements, and Central Texas soils often make it difficult for trees to access what they need.
 High pH levels, in particular, lock nutrients in the soil so they remain unavailable to roots.

-We provide deep root fertilization, injecting slow-release, liquid fertilizers directly into the root zone.
+We provide deep root fertilization Austin homeowners rely on, injecting slow-release, liquid fertilizers directly into the root zone.
 These custom blends give trees access to the macro- and micronutrients they need for healthy growth.
 With proper nutrition, trees develop stronger canopies, greener foliage, and greater resilience against pests and disease.
 This service is especially valuable for urban trees, where natural nutrient cycling is limited by landscaping practices.

 A tree’s root collar—the area where the trunk flares into major roots—should always be visible at ground level.
 In many Austin landscapes, this critical area gets buried under added soil or mulch.
 Builders may change grades during construction, or homeowners may add decorative borders and fill with soil for planting.
 Sometimes mulch is piled too high around the trunk, a practice known as “volcano mulching.”